Passport / Entry Requirements

 purposes and check your bags.

 through Customs you have the opportunity to shop in the airport's gift shop and/or get a bite to eat at the small local restaurant located in the lobby.
-This is your last chance to try some local food before you return home! at check-in and proceed to Customs.
-Present your declaration You then collect your bags from the luggage carousel and pass through Immigration where you present your identification and Customs Declaration form.
+This is your last chance to try some local food before you return home! lobby, proceed to Customs.
+Present your passport or You then collect your bags from the luggage carousel and pass through Immigration where you present your identification and airline tickets.
 Be prepared to have all your bags checked thoroughly, inside and out.

 and the airport screening area there are new gates with comfortable chairs and a small snack bar which serves light snacks, soft drinks, beer and limited cocktails as well